-Bear in mind, though, these terms are not standardised across the IT sector.
+Bear in mind, though, these terms aren't standardised across the IT sector.
 Always check job adverts carefully to find out the details of a vacancy, as the duties and level of seniority involved can vary significantly even within the same job title.

 What skills do technical architects need?

 You'll need a broad and up-to-date knowledge of software applications, programming languages and hardware, as well as an understanding of quality standards, legislation and best practice in the IT industry.

-In addition, you'll need advanced soft skills required for the management side of the job:
+In addition to technical ability, you'll also need advanced soft skills for the management side of the job:

 - Anticipating and solving problems - a key part of the role is seeing where problems might arise during an IT project and finding solutions before they go 'live' and disrupt the organisation.

 - Communication skills - you'll need to be adept at listening to, understanding and explaining concepts to both managerial and technical colleagues.

-- Dealing with pressure - technical architects have a lot of responsibility and you'll have to be able to deliver results in high-pressure circumstances.
+- Dealing with pressure - technical architects have a lot of responsibility and you'll have to deliver results in high-pressure circumstances.

 - Prioritisation and time management - IT projects often have tight deadlines and missing them can have significant consequences for your organisation or client.

 - Relationship-building - it's important to develop trust and understanding between the technical teams and managers or clients to ensure a project runs smoothly.

 Take every opportunity to develop and gain evidence of these skills so you can use them later to show employers that you're ready to make the step up.